Welcome To Low Cost Pet Vaccinations

 More About Us

-Low Cost Pet Vax was started in 2016 by Dr. Rod Munsell, who wanted to provide low cost pet health care for pet owners in a convenient and friendly setting.
+Dr Munsell started Low Cost Pet Vax in 2016 with the mission of providing low cost pet health care for pet owners in a convenient and friendly way.

 While we always recommend visiting veterinarians for check-ups when needed, their prices are understandably higher to compensate for facility, equipment and other clinic costs.
 Although our expert staff has a tremendous amount of experience and knowledge base in veterinary medicine and surgery, we at Low Cost Pet Vax keep your prices low because we focus on preventive pet health care (vaccinations, wellness testing and parasite control), without the overhead of a luxurious facility and expensive equipment.